 Suppose the approved educational program does not comply.
 In that case, the school entity may take action following 42 Pa.
 C.S.
-Chapter 63 (relating to the Juvenile Act) to ensure that the child will receive a proper education.
+Chapter 63 (relating to the Juvenile Act) to ensure the child receives a proper education.
 See § 12.1(b) (PA Code - Free education and attendance).